 Section 4: Things to Keep in Mind When Making a Decision

-Do you have the ability to attend an in-person class that would require time off from work?
+- Do you have the ability to attend an LIVE Webinar for two(2) un-interrupted days for four (4) hours a day or would require time off from work

 Answered “yes” to any of the above?